 1. Plan a Blast Email to Unretained Donors

-The simplest thing you can possibly do to improve donor retention before the end of 2023 is to send out a blast email in the final week.
+The simplest thing you can possibly do to improve donor retention before the end of the year is to send out a blast email in the final week.

 Grab your list.
 Plug it into your email marketing program.
-And build a simple email asking your unretained donors from 2022 to come back and support your nonprofit again this year.
+And build a simple email asking your unretained donors from the past year to come back and support your nonprofit again this year.
 Here’s a template you can use:

 Hi [Donor First Name],

-It’s been a great year for [Organization Name] in 2023, and we couldn’t have done any of it without your generous support in 2022.
+It’s been a great year for [Organization Name], and we couldn’t have done any of it without your generous support from last year.
 This year, we [Insert Accomplishments].

 We still have so much work to do, though.
-In 2024, we hope to [Insert Goals].
-And in order to get started on these ambitious projects, we need your support.
-We know we can count on you to help when it counts, and I’m writing to ask you if you will make a donation of [Suggested Amount Based on 2022 Donation] to [Organization Name] before our fundraising deadline of midnight on December 31st.
+In the new year, we hope to [Insert Goals].
+And to get started on these ambitious projects, we need your support.
+We know we can count on you to help when it counts, and I’m writing to ask you if you will make a donation of [Suggested Amount Based on Last Year Donation] to [Organization Name] before our fundraising deadline of midnight on December 31st.

 Thank you so much for your ongoing support of our mission, and with your donation, we look forward to achieving even more for [Cause]!